ziqiaow/PGS-TRI/README.md

 A Likelihood-Based Method for Risk Parameter Estimation under Polygenic Models for Case-Parent Trios

 ## Example Analysis
 We provide a simple example for running our proposed method using simulated data.
 The R function of the proposed method is in [PGS-TRI](R/PGS-TRI.R).
 The R function to simulate data is available here [simulation](R/simulation.R).
 We also provide the R function to run the polygenic TDT (pTDT) test [pTDT](R/pTDT.R) (originally proposed by Weiner et al, Nat Genet.
 2017).
-For PGSxE analysis, the case-only method is also implemented here [case-only](R/case-only.R) (cite Allison et al, AJE 2019; Wang et al, AJE 2024).
+For PGSxE analysis, the case-only method is also implemented here [case-only](R/case-only.R) (Allison et al, AJE 2019; Wang et al, AJE 2024).
 ```
 rm(list = ls())
 require(devtools)